Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Methodology

 To integrate the observations into the WM, we apply separate encoders $\psi$.
 Ego-centric state vectors are processed by a multi-layer perceptron (MLP) $\bar{\psi}$, while both obstacle and lanelet sets are passed through permutation-invariant set autoencoders $\hat{\psi}$~\cite{Kortvelesy2023}.
 This yields encoded observations:

 A key property of our implementation is that these set encoders are decodable.
 Approximate reconstructions of $\hat{o}^{\mathrm{obs}}_t$ and $\hat{o}^{\mathrm{lane}}_t$ must be recoverable from $s_t$, in order to prevent collapse into uninterpretable embeddings and provide a reconstruction signal essential for the WM training.
 While decodable sets have been proposed previously~\cite{Kortvelesy2023}, this is, to the best of our knowledge, the first integration of such a mechanism into Dreamer.
+Finally, the latent representation $z_t$ is conditioned on the encoded observations and recurrent state $h_t$: